scrumble-nl/laravel-model-ts-type/README.md

 If you want to change the default values for `modelDir` and `outputDir` you can publish the config file and change it to you liking.

-NOTE: Do not forget to add the directory to your typeroots in `tsconfig.json`

 ## Roadmap

 - [ ] Generate types for packagized models